 A huge rift valley was formed when the northwestern and southeastern sides of the fault slid in opposite directions for more than sixty miles, while the present landscape was shaped by glaciers that retreated only around 8000 BC.
 The glen is impressive more for its sheer scale than its beauty.

 Dominating the scene to the south is Ben Nevis, Britain’s highest peak, best approached from scenic Glen Nevis.
 The most famous glen of all, Glen Coe, lies on the main A82 road half an hour’s drive south of Fort William.
 Nowadays the whole area is unashamedly given over to tourism, and Fort William is swamped by bus tours throughout the summer, but, as ever in the Highlands, within a thirty-minute drive you can be totally alone.

-Glen NevisA ten-minute drive south of Fort William, GLEN NEVIS is among the Highlands’ most impressive glens: a U-shaped glacial valley hemmed in by steep bracken-covered slopes and swaths of blue-grey scree.
+Glen NevisA ten-minute drive south of Fort William, Glen Nevis is among the Highlands’ most impressive glens.
+A U-shaped glacial valley hemmed in by steep bracken-covered slopes and swaths of blue-grey scree.
 Herds of shaggy Highland cattle graze the valley floor, where a sparkling river gushes through glades of trees.

-It can snow round the summit any day of the year, so take the necessary precautions; in winter, of course, the mountain should be left to the experts.
-The most obvious route to the summit, a Victorian pony path up the whaleback south side of the mountain, built to service the observatory that once stood on the top, starts from the helpful Glen Nevis visitor centre: allow a full day for the climb (8hr).
+It can snow round the summit any day of the year, so take the necessary precautions.
+In winter, of course, the mountain should be left to the experts.
+The most obvious route to the summit, a Victorian pony path up the whaleback south side of the mountain, built to service the observatory that once stood on the top, starts from the helpful Ben Nevis visitor centre.
+Allow a full day for the climb (8hr).

 There are also 25 miles of waymarked off-road bike routes, known as the Witch’s Trails, on the mountainside and in the Leanachan Forest, ranging from gentle paths to cross-country scrambles.
 Alpine Bikes rents mountain bikes as well as full-suspension bikes for the downhill course from their shops in Fort William and at the gondola base station.
 The base station area also has a café and there’s a play area and nature trail nearby.